German Shepherd Dog: An Ultimate Guide To Dog Owners

 German Shepherds, on the other hand, do not require frequent bathing as too much washing can wash off the natural oils and lead to a dry skin.
 Giving them a bath every 3 to 4 months or as needed (if they get dirty or smell) should be just fine.
 They are great for regular brushing to keep their coat clean between baths.

-Bathing: A sensitive, dog-specific shampoo should be used to avoid skin irritation.
+A sensitive, dog-specific shampoo should be used to avoid skin irritation.
 Make sure you rinse the shampoo extremely well so there is no residue left to itch or cause skin problems.

-Drying: It is important to dry their coat properly after bathing them with a bath and along with undercoat as regularly leaving the undercoat damp can result in skin disease or irritations.
+It is important to dry their coat properly after bathing them with a bath and along with undercoat as regularly leaving the undercoat damp can result in skin disease or irritations.
 You should still towel dry & can then use a dryer on low, cool.

 Ear and Dental care

-Ear Cleaning: Their large upright ears often trap dirt and other debris.
+Their large upright ears often trap dirt and other debris.
 Clean your ears frequently or else it would lead to infections and unnecessary earwax buildup.

-How to clean ears: Clean the ear with an ear cleaner for dogs and cotton balls or gauze.
+How to clean ears?
+Clean the ear with an ear cleaner for dogs and cotton balls or gauze.
 Do not put anything inside the ear canal as it may result injury or infection.
 This may indicate an infection, so speak to your vet.
 Look out for signs of redness or discharge in the ear which could be the first sign that there is a problem and require a vet visit.

-Brushing Teeth: Routine dental care is important for avoiding gum disease, cavities and (broker where bad breath.
+Routine dental care is important for avoiding gum disease, cavities and (broker where bad breath.
 The best scenario is to brush your German Shepherds teeth 2–3 times per week using a toothpaste and dog specific toothbrush.

-Dental Chews and Toys: Implementing dental chews, bones or toys that are meant to help clean teeth will work well in preventing plaque build up as well maintaining healthy teeth between brushings.
+Implementing dental chews, bones or toys that are meant to help clean teeth will work well in preventing plaque build up as well maintaining healthy teeth between brushings.
 These can serve as a safe addition to their entire dental regimen.

 Nail trimming and paw care